-The Camino that starts in Porto Portugal and ends in Santiago is a popular route for people that do not have the month to spend on the Camino Frances.
+The Camino that starts in Porto Portugal (Or Lisbon) and ends in Santiago is a popular route for people that do not have the month to spend on the Camino Frances.
 It is also a good starting point for people that want to do their first Camino.
 I walked the Camino Portuguese because it was my first time doing a Camino and I wanted to try it out.

 The hikes that I did before this where all backpacking trips with tent.
 So sleeping in a hostel or alberque every night was new for me and quite the luxury.
 If your thinking about doing a Camino I highly suggest this route.
 It will toughen you up and you will meet lots of interesting people along the way.
 The experience alone is so worth it.